pranav-ashokk/boston-housing-price-prediction/README.md

 ![](https://i.ibb.co/W54NVyt/boston-housing-9.png)

-The range in the prices of the various trials is very large.
-Essentially, a range of nearly $70,000 means that our model is not very precise.
-Given this high variance, I have concluded that this model is not very robust and should not be used for making predictions that require precision.
+The range in the prices of the various trials is relatively large.
+Essentially, a range of nearly $70,000 means that this model is not as precise as I would like it to be.